 - Cooling: Hydrogen is increasingly being applied in this sector, too!
 Many buildings use large amounts of cooling.

 Overall, green hydrogen has a significant role in the clean energy transition.
 Whether through its use in transport or buildings and construction, this incredible fuel offers us a way forward as we face the challenges of climate change.
-I believe that green hydrogen will be an integral part of our future energy mix with continued research and development!
+I believe that it will be an integral part of our future energy mix with continued research and development!

 Shifting our approach to building design and operation to incorporate hydrogen will significantly affect our emissions and energy usage.
 While there are many challenges ahead, we must continue excavation into this renewable energy source at present.
-Not only does it offer cleaner alternatives, but with further development, green hydrogen could become considerably more accessible for everyday use – making it a leading player in the NetZero game!
+Not only does it offer cleaner alternatives, but with further development, it could become considerably more accessible for everyday use – making it a leading player in the NetZero game!

 Renewable Energy Transition's Best Pal

 One of the main obstacles to the broader adoption of this fantastic fuel has been the cost.
 Creating it via electrolysis is currently quite expensive, but with continued research and development in the area, that cost is dropping rapidly.